mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 the free opposing pair of contacts (of the three contacts in the centre) are your CAN-BUS.
 CAN-High is on the bottom and CAN-High is at the top, CAN-L is on the other side at the same position.
 ![can](https://github.com/user-attachments/assets/abf646de-7ed0-40bd-977f-927654330967)

+#Software:

-You can use Homeassistant's ESPHome plugin to add a new ESPHome device, add the code in the YAML file (just paste all the stuff that's underneath "captive_portal:" ... a new ESPhome device will be discovered by Home assistant which looks like this:
+You can use Homeassistant's ESPHome plugin to add a new ESPHome device, add the code in the attached YAML file "CAN-R4875G1-ESP32.YAML"
+(just copy and paste all the code that's underneath "captive_portal:" into your new ESPHome device YAML. it will be discovered by Home assistant upon restart, it looks like this:
 ![Screenshot 2024-10-18 170221](https://github.com/user-attachments/assets/00b6da9a-1fe3-4be9-9083-7ba2df3a7ec5)
 ![Screenshot 2024-10-18 170149](https://github.com/user-attachments/assets/c8e686f8-5a49-41f0-8d6d-133be1017357)